VSChina/iot-hub-e2e-diagnostic/Guide to Update Existing IoT Hub and ASA/Guide to Update Existing IoT Hub and SAS.md

 3. Select subscription and resource group that existing IoT Hub and Stream Analytics belongs to
 ![](./New_Existing_IoT_Stream.png)
 4. Two lower case letters prefix is used as prefix of provisioned resources for distinguishing from other resources
-5. Select the checkbox "*I agree to terms and conditions stated above*"
+5. Check "*I agree to terms and conditions stated above*"
 6. Click **Purchase**

 ### Modifying existing IoT Hub